javasop/Takweed/content/education/index.md

 # How can we learn better?
+Discuss mostly general topics about educationSpecific:* Current Education Doesn't work, How can we fix it?* Dev Boot camps: my take on them* My Journey as a self taught programmer* Using cognitive science in education* Mindmaps, how can we leverage them in education* Personalized training* Mentoring* Teaching software to different industries, how can we do it?